hanyu1774/random-crypto-password-generator/README.md

 No dependencies required before using it.
 The executable is already in native mashine code and self-contained.
 See "Releases" on the right.

+This application is compiled into native machine code (AoT compilation) rather than using IL.
+This ensures more efficiency.
+Also, this application is self-contained and doesn't any pre-installed dependencies in order to run.

 # Done optimizations